Skip to content

 A fake business invoice can be simple, like a bill for supplies, ads, domains, search listings, software, tech support, or a subscription nobody ordered.
 It can also be more targeted, like a known vendor invoice with changed payment instructions.

 Small businesses are vulnerable because paying bills is routine.
-The safer move is to slow the process down enough to verify the invoice outside the email thread.
+Slow the process down enough to verify the invoice outside the email thread, especially when payment instructions changed or someone is pushing urgency.

 What not to do now

-These actions are the points where a fake invoice usually becomes a money, account, device, or identity problem.
+Avoid the traps where a fake invoice usually becomes a money, account, device, or identity problem.

 Use a known phone number, official app, real website, statement, or account page instead.